-It should be noticed that, in this pipeline, we compare genes depending on nucleotide-level sequence identity and overlap: genes with $\geq 95\%$ identity and $\geq 90\%$ overlap are regarded as the same gene.
+It should be noted that, in this pipeline we compare genes depending on nucleotide-level sequence identity and overlap: genes with $\geq 95\%$ identity and $\geq 90\%$ overlap are regarded as the same gene.
 However, genes sharing the same function may not satisfy this criterion ($\geq 95\%$ identity and $\geq 90\%$ overlap), and protein encoded by these genes may exhibit more similarity due to different codon usage.
-Hence, in our future work, we intend to cluster genes by comparing their nucleotide sequences as well as the amino acid sequences.
+Therefore, we intend to cluster genes by comparing their nucleotide sequences as well as the amino acid sequences in future developments of MetaPGN.
 Furthermore, the current MetaPGN pipeline does not consider other genomic features or physical distances between genes in constructing the pangenome network.
 Thus, differences in other genomic features such as ribosomal binding site (RBS) sequences [40,41] and distances between the RBS and start codons [42] may result in distinct phenotypes.
-Accordingly, users may include such information in analyzing pangenome networks.

-To conclude, MetaPGN enables direct illustration of genetic diversity of a species in pangenome networks, improving understanding of genotype-phenotype relationships and evolutionary history.
+Accordingly, users may include such information when analyzing pangenome networks.
+To conclude, MetaPGN enables direct illustration of genetic diversity of a species in pangenome networks, and improving our understanding of genotype-phenotype relationships and the evolutionary history of microorganisms.